IAmAydinArda/claude-api-chat-interface/README.md

    - When the application loads, you'll be asked for Student API Key or you can enter it via Logout button anytime
    - Enter your student ID (e.g., 153243854)
    - Click "Start Chatting"

+4. **(Optional) Create a config file for convenience**
+   - Create a config file named `apiKey.js` in the project root:
+     ```javascript
+     const apiConfig = {
+       // Your Student API Key (Student ID) — leave empty to prompt for input
+       studentApiKey: ""
+     };
+     ```
+   - This allows the app to auto-fill your API key and skip the input modal.
+   - Useful if you prefer not to re-enter your key after clearing cache or restarting the browser.

 ## 🎯 How to Use